 The file manager function enables the copying of route files and User Chart from the hard disk of this equipment to external storage media such as DVD or from external storage media to the hard disk of this equipment.

 3.21.1 Displaying the [File Manager] dialog box

-1 Click on the [Menu] on the left toolbar.

-2 Click on the [Tools] - [File Manager] button on the menu.
+- 1 Click on the [Menu] on the left toolbar.
+The menu is displayed. - 2 Click on the [Tools] [File Manager] button on the menu.
 The [File Manager] dialog box appears.